pop1238pop/KuyKuy/readme.md

 ### Hi there 👋 Nice to see u.

-- 😄 My name is: yourname ...
+- 😄 My name is: Hattakorn songchan
-- ⚡ Student id: ...
+- ⚡ Student id: 63367230
-- 🔭 I'm currently studying on Faculty of Engineering.
+- 🔭 I'm currently studying on Faculty of Computer Engineering.
+-  ♥ Career interest in the future : java Developer.

 ## Developer Tech